ERGeorgiev/safety-heatmap/docs/consideration-multiple-reports-per-user.md

 Implementing most of these limitations may not need a database and can be stored instead in-memory on the server, given an IP and sticky user sessions (AWS feature).
 With most "user sessions" lasting a day, even with a million users, that's only about 8MB of memory required (2 integers * 4 bytes * 1M).
 What about when the servers scale and the user may be switched to a different server?
 To prevent that from happening, we can use sticky server sessions that "stick" users to the same servers - https://serverfault.com/questions/941563.
 That may be sufficient to start with.
 If this doesn't work, we may have to store the IPs in the database under ShIp#192.000/000 with a TTL of a day.
+Update: Seems like LoadBalancers (ALB) do that by default, where they try to keep users on the same backend server.
+But ALB is expensive, might have to do without for the MVP, or just use an in-memory store and accept the risk of multi-server issues.
+Another way is to use a DynamoDB and a session key per user.

 ## Daily Report Limit